Check Compensation

 How to Avoid Involuntary Downgrades

-You might not be able to avoid seating class downgrades all together, but here are some things you can do to prevent it from happening.
+You might not be able to avoid seating class downgrades all together, but here are some things you can do to reduce the chances of it happening:

 1. Buy tickets early: The sooner you purchase your ticket, the less likely you are to be downgraded.
 Also, try to choose travel days that tend to have less traffic.